Middlesex Canal Exhibits!

 Sudbury River Cleanup

-This is 2-hour on-river shoreline cleanup led by Ron Chick of the Friends of Saxonville.
-Reserve a canoe at or bring your own.
+This is 2-hour on-river shoreline cleanup led by Ron Chick of the or bring your own.
 Coffee, snacks, gloves and garbage bags provided.
-Meet at 151 Central St.
+Meet at 151 Central Street.

 Sudbury River Ponded Section Paddle

 Enjoy a calm 2-hour paddle, and learn some history of the river in Saxonville and about current threats from invasive aquatic vegetation.
-Led by Ron Chick of the t or you bring your own.
-Meet at 151 Central St.
+Led by Ron Chick of the or you bring your own.
+Meet at 151 Central Street.

 Saxonville Historical Walking Tours